itsliamdowd/Learn-Swift/LessonFour/LessonFour.md

 Compile and run the code on a virtual iOS device py pressing the arrow button on the top left of the screen

-A virtual device should launch and the output should have your message written
+A virtual device should launch with a white screen and the output on the Xcode side of things should have your message written in it

 **Congratulations!
 You have just taken a huge step towards learning app development!**